avocode/FormExtensions/Resources/doc/upgrade-notes.md

 {% endblock %}
 ```

 The FormExtensions have been moved under `symfony2admingenerator` github organization.
-As such, all form types will be prefixed with `s2a_`, however to keep B/C breaks to a minimum, there are aliases created for old types (with `afe_` prefix).
+As such, all form types will be prefixed with `s2a_`.

-> Note: the `afe_` prefix is deprecated as of now, and will be removed on stable `1.0` version.
-Use `s2a_` prefix instead.

 [form-bundle]: https://github.com/symfony2admingenerator/FormBundle